-A. Diseased animals.
-No domesticated animal afflicted with a contiguous or infectious disease shall be allowed to run at large or to be exposed in any public place whereby the health of man or animal may be affected, nor shall such diseased animal be shipped or removed from the premises of the owner except under the supervision of an animal control officer to secure disposition of any diseased animal and such treatment of affected premises as to prevent the communication and spread of the contagion or infections, except in cases where the state health director is empowered to act.
+A. No domesticated animal afflicted with a contagious or infectious disease shall be allowed to run at large or to be exposed in any public place whereby the health of any person(s) or animal(s) may be affected, nor shall such diseased animal be shipped or removed from the premises of the owner except under the supervision of an animal control officer to secure disposition of any diseased animal and such treatment of affected premises as to prevent the communication and spread of the contagion or infections, except in cases where the state health director is empowered to act.

-B. Vaccinations.
-It shall be unlawful for any owner of a dog, cat of ferret four (4) months of age or older to fail to have such animal vaccinated against rabies.
+- B. It shall be unlawful for any owner of a dog, cat, or ferret four (4) months of age or older to fail to have such animal vaccinated against rabies.
 All dogs, cats and ferrets shall be vaccinated at four (4) months of age and revaccinated thereafter at the expiration of the validity of the vaccine used, as shown on the written document prepared by a licensed veterinarian.
 The vaccination shall be valid for the period shown on the document.
-Any person moving into the Town from a location outside the Town shall comply with this Section within thirty (30) days after having moved into the Town.

-C. Proof of vaccination.
-It shall be unlawful for any person who owns a vaccinated animal to fail or refuse to exhibit a copy of the certificate of vaccination upon demand to any person charged with the enforcement of this Section.
-A current rabies tag should be attached to a collar, harness or other device and shall be worn by the vaccinated dog or cat at all times.

-D. Owning or keeping or harboring unvaccinated dogs, cats and ferrets.
-It shall be unlawful for any person to owner, keep or harbor any dog, cat or ferret that has not been vaccinated against rabies, as provided herein, or that cannot be identified as having a current vaccination certificate.

-E. Non-transferability.
-Rabies vaccination certificates and tags are not transferable and cannot be used for any animal other than the animal that received the vaccination and for which the certificate was originally issued.

-F. Exemptions.
-The owner of a dog, cat or ferret may request an exemption to the vaccination provisions if, for medical reasons, a dog, cat or ferret cannot be vaccinated.
+Any person moving into the Town from a location outside the Town shall comply with this Section within thirty (30) days after having moved into the Town. - C. It shall be unlawful for any person who owns a vaccinated animal to fail or refuse to exhibit a copy of the certificate of vaccination upon demand to any person charged with the enforcement of this Section.
+A current rabies tag should be attached to a collar, harness or other device and shall be worn by the vaccinated dog, cat or ferret at all times. - D. It shall be unlawful for any person to owner, keep or harbor any dog, cat or ferret that has not been vaccinated against rabies, as provided herein, or that cannot be identified as having a current vaccination certificate. - E. Rabies vaccination certificates and tags are not transferable and cannot be used for any animal other than the animal that received the vaccination and for which the certificate was originally issued. - F. The owner of a dog, cat or ferret may request an exemption to the vaccination provisions if, for medical reasons, a dog, cat or ferret cannot be vaccinated.
 In this event, a dog, cat or ferret owner must submit an affidavit from a licensed veterinarian stating the reasons why the dog, cat or ferret is unable to be vaccinated.